davidebizzocchi/multicat/README.md

 ## Django Integration

-For a ready-to-use chat interface with multichat support, use our companion Django project:
+For a ready-to-use chat interface with multichat support, use my companion Django project:
 [DjangoMultiCat Repository](https://github.com/davidebizzocchi/DjangoMultiCat)

-Key features of the Django interface:
+Key features

 - Intuitive chat management
 - Visual organization of files for each conversation